 Mango Sticky Rice for 50 THB.

 There you have it, our article about the best food at Chatuchak Market.
 All these places and their most recommended dishes can be found in our food app called TopTravelFoods.
 Our app recommends the best food that restaurants have to offer near you.
-If you are looking for the best massaman curry in Bangkok or just want to see that absolute best dishes near you, TopTravelFoods is the app you need to have.
+If you are looking for the best massaman curry in Bangkok or just want to see the absolute best dishes near you, TopTravelFoods is the app you need to have.
 It's completely free and available for both iOS and Android.
+Or when you are on a desktop, you can explore the best local food in Bangkok.